 Purchase Tracking and Limits

-Licensed retailers use point-of-sale systems that track purchases and prevent customers from exceeding legal possession limits.
-This system helps ensure people stay within the law.
+Licensed retailers use point-of-sale systems that track purchases and prevent customers from exceeding legal possession limits now 2 ounces of flower and 10 grams of concentrates per transaction under Act 176.

 Restricted Marketing and Advertising